 You can simply stroll onto any of our trains and sit yourself down in a spare seat if you have a valid ticket.

 Some of our trains are a lot busier than others, so we can’t always guarantee you’ll get a seat.
 We're sorry about that.

-Priority seatingWe offer free Priority Seating cards to those who have a special need for a seat – say if you’re elderly, disabled or pregnant.
+Priority seatingWe offer free Priority Seating cards to those who have a special need for a seat – if you’re an older person, disabled, have a non-visible disability or pregnant.
 Priority seats are usually near the doors and are marked with a sign showing a ‘P’ inside a blue triangle.

 Mothers-to-be can also request a free Baby on Board badge.